ofiwg/libfabric/man/fi_cxi.7.md

 The CXI provider supports FI_WAIT_FD and FI_WAIT_POLLFD CQ wait object types.
 FI_WAIT_UNSPEC will default to FI_WAIT_FD.
 However FI_WAIT_NONE should achieve
 the lowest latency and reduce interrupt overhead.
+NOTE: A process may return from a epoll_wait/poll when provider progress is required and a CQ event may not be available.

 ## Additional Features